-Mattison Hollow Trail is a 5.8 mile lightly trafficked out and back trail located near Berlin, NY that features a waterfall and is rated as moderate.
+Mattison Hollow Trail is a 5.9 mile lightly trafficked out and back trail located near Berlin, New York that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking and snowshoeing and is accessible year-round.
 Dogs are also able to use this trail.

 The trail maintains a nice grade for 2.7 miles up to the ridge where it intersects the Taconic Ridge Trail.